3dcitydb/importer-exporter/README.md

 --------------
 The latest stable release of the 3D City Database Importer/Exporter is 5.1.0.

-Download a Java-based executable installer for the software [here](https://github.com/3dcitydb/3dcitydb-suite/releases/download/v2022.0.0/3DCityDB-Importer-Exporter-5.1.0-Setup.jar).
+Download a binary distribution for the software [here](https://github.com/3dcitydb/importer-exporter/releases/download/v5.1.0/3DCityDB-Importer-Exporter-5.1.0.zip).
-Previous releases are available from the [releases section](https://github.com/3dcitydb/3dcitydb-suite/releases).
+Previous releases are available from the [releases section](https://github.com/3dcitydb/importer-exporter/releases).

 System requirements
 -------------------